dimagoltsman/homeassistant-with-unsupported-tuya/README.md

-# How to use almost any tuya "cloud unsupported" device with home assistant
+# How to use almost any tuya "cloud unsupported" device with home assistant (Without flashing tasmota)

 Recently i have purchased a smart kettle named Profi Cook PC-WKS 1167G (picture below)